-Chicken sausages are one of my favorite tried-and-true foods to throw down on the breakfast table.
+Chicken sausages are one of my favorite tried-and-true foods to add to the breakfast table.
 They are a healthier breakfast alternative to traditional bacon and pork.

 Being mindful of what I eat regularly, I talked to a nutritionist friend to get general nutrition advice on chicken sausage.